wesselvdv/pgbouncer/doc/config.md

 Specifies whether to set the socket option `SO_REUSEPORT` on TCP listening sockets.
-On some operating systems, this allows running multiple PgBouncer instances on the same host listening on the same port and having the kernel distribute the connections automatically.
+On some operating systems, this allows running multiple pg_ddm instances on the same host listening on the same port and having the kernel distribute the connections automatically.
-This option is a way to get PgBouncer to use more CPU cores.
+This option is a way to get pg_ddm to use more CPU cores.
-(PgBouncer is single-threaded and uses one CPU core per instance.)
+(pg_ddm is single-threaded and uses one CPU core per instance.)

 The behavior in detail depends on the operating system kernel.
 As of this writing, this setting has the desired effect on (sufficiently